nunziatodamino/nunziatodamino.github.io/content/Zettelkasten/Master's degree/Solid State Physics/Miscellanea/Density of states.md

 Understanding the concept of density of states is essential in the framework of Solid State Physics.
-We can provide a general mathematical discussion, but it might be simpler to first explain the density of states in the two forms we encounter (vibrational and electronic).
+We can provide a general mathematical discussion, but it might be simpler to first explain the density of states in the two forms we encounter,

 ### Phonon Density of States